MMarsland/save-or-shave/README.md

 ## TO-DO

 For ALPHA release:
-- Puppeteer working on Heroku
+- Get puppeteer working on Heroku

 For BETA release:
 - Timeout when fetching from fake account